mostmojo/log/log.md

 • Looked into yarn builds, compilers, SASS variables, the asset pipeline and began to break down Twig logic.

-• Worked on layout of Nexter project.
+• Worked on layout of Nexter.
 Used `line names` within `grid-column` property in practice to align sections.
 Ex. `grid-column: col-start 7 / full-end;`

 **Link(s) to work**